 - 1. Download the HP Windows Hello software driver from http://support.hp.com/us-en/drivers/products. - 2.
-Connect the monitor to the computer and turn on the computer and monitor. - 3.
-Right-click the Windows desktop and select Display settings. - 4.
-Select the 23.8 inch monitor and scroll down to the Multiple displays section. - 5.
+Connect the monitor to the computer, and turn on the computer and monitor. - 3.
+Right-click the Windows desktop, and select Display settings. - 4.
+Select the monitor model name, and scroll down to the Multiple displays section. - 5.
 From the drop-down menu, select Extend desktop to this display. - 6.
 Select the Make this my main display check box. - 7.
-Select the Start button, select Settings, select Accounts, and then select Sign-in options. - 8.
+Select the Start button, and select Settings.
+Then select Accounts, and then select Sign-in options. - 8.
 Under Windows Hello, select Set up under Face Recognition. - 9.
-Under Welcome to Windows Hello, select Get Started, and then follow the on-screen instructions to enroll your facial ID and set up a personal identification number (PIN).
+Under Welcome to Windows Hello, select Get Started.
+Then follow the on-screen instructions to enroll your facial ID and set up a personal identification number (PIN).